pallets/flask-sphinx-themes/README.rst

 Flask Sphinx Themes
 ===================

+Modern Pallets themes have moved to https://github.com/pallets/pallets-sphinx-themes.
+The Flask theme has been updated an included there.
+This repository is no longer maintained.

 This repository contains Sphinx themes for Flask and Flask related projects.
 To use this theme in your Sphinx documentation: